Italy's voters could pivot the country to the far right at a critical time for Europe

 "Meloni didn't have to do much work to convince some Italians that she won't bring back fascism in Italy," Caldiron says.

-But there is concern that she could take Italy down the path of illiberal democracies like Hungary, where longtime prime minister Viktor Orban has hollowed out democratic institutions like free courts, independent media and civil rights.
+But there is concern that she could take Italy down the path of illiberal democracies such as Hungary, where longtime prime minister Viktor Orban has hollowed out democratic institutions including free courts, independent media and civil rights.

 "It's not fascism but it's still a threat," Caldiron says.